 Obtain medical care

-Whether or not the police are called, the survivor is encouraged to obtain medical care in order to determine if any physical injuries occurred and to receive, if desired prevention of sexually transmitted infections and pregnancy.
+Whether or not the police are called, the survivor is encouraged to obtain medical care in order to determine if any physical injuries occurred and to receive, if desired, treatment to prevent many sexually transmitted infections and pregnancy.
 Medical providers in the Athens, Georgia area include:

 University of Georgia’s Health Center

 55 Carlton Street (intersection of East Campus and College Station Roads)